viktor-kindrat/Guess-the-number-game/README.md

 # Guess the number game
-Progect-game built with JQuery 🕹
+Project-game built with JQuery 🕹
 ---

 JS project game.
 The goal in this game is to guess as many numbers as possible by the program for a certain time.
 Depending on the difficulty mode, the amount of time varies.
 Tips are available depending on the difficulty mode. 🎮